Covariant Return Types in Java

+As the ear hit eardrums “overriding” we quickly get to know that it can be done either virtue of different datatypes or arguments passed to a function what a programmer learned initially while learning polymorphism in java.
 Before JDK 5.0, it was not possible to override a method by changing the return type.
-When we override a parent class method, the name, argument types and return type of the overriding method in child class has to be exactly same as that of parent class method.
-Overriding method was said to be invariant with respect to return type.
+When we override a parent class method, the name, argument types, and return type of the overriding method in child class has to be exactly the same as that of the parent class method.
+The overriding method was said to be invariant with respect to return type.

-Java 5.0 onwards it is possible to have different return type for a overriding method in child class, but child’s return type should be sub-type of parent’s return type.
-Overriding method becomes variant with respect to return type.
+Java version 5.0 onwards it is possible to have different return types for an overriding method in the child class, but the child’s return type should be a subtype of the parent’s return type.
+The overriding method becomes variant with respect to return type.

-Co-variant return type is based on Liskov substitution principle.
+The co-variant return type is based on the Liskov substitution principle.

 Base fun() Derived fun()

 This article is contributed by Gaurav Miglani.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to email@example.com.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.